“If children were brought into the world by an act of pure reason alone, would the human race continue to exist ?”1

 In a syllogistic form :

-1) If an action will bring about the death of thousands of innocent individuals, and if that action is not necessary to prevent a harm of similar or greater magnitude, then this action shouldn’t be done.
+1) If an action will very likely bring about the death of thousands of innocent individuals, and if that action is not necessary to prevent a harm of similar or greater magnitude, then this action shouldn’t be done.

 3) Procreation is immoral.